Managing Transport Demand

 Our latest research used a new approach to modelling to better understand how Melbourne’s roads might be used in 2030, and provide a comparison to 2015.

 We have also undertaken community research to explore people’s travel behaviour and attitudes.
 We wanted to examine the experiences of people who regularly drive during peak times.
-The full findings of the survey are available to read here.

-For an overview of the key findings from both the modelling and the survey, read our fact sheet or watch our short video below
+For an overview of the key findings from both the modelling and the survey, read our fact sheet or watch our short video below.

 About the Melbourne Activity Based Model